Exploring Parameter Redundancy in the Unitary Coupled-Cluster Ansatze for Hybrid Variational Quantum Computing: Discussion

 \section{Discussion}

 While the results described above demonstrate the efficiency of the approach proposed in this work, we are considering further improvement.
 For example, in the case of SA-SAF-UCCSD-VQE, the cutoffs, $\epsilon_1$, and $\epsilon_2$, and the heuristic number of iterations, $\kappa$, can be tweaked to balance the efficiency and accuracy.
+For example, Figure \ref{fig: kappa} examines different choices of $\kappa$ on the efficiency of the SA-SAF-UCCSD-VQE approach compared to the conventional UCCSD-VQE and SA-UCCSD-VQE approaches.
+As shown, a slight increase in the $\kappa$ value leads to a slightly longer time spent by the SA-SAF-UCCSD-VQE approach, but it is still significantly less than the conventional UCCSD-VQE and SA-UCCSD-VQE approaches.
+Note that for a given minimization task, $\kappa$ determines the trade-off between the amount of time saved and the accuracy of the solution.
+For larger molecules or longer bond lengths, where the number of iterations might become substantial, choosing a large $\kappa$ can still achieve significant cost reduction while maintaining good accuracy.

 We can further speed up our approach by analyzing the relationship between the excitation parameters.
 For example, in Eq. \eqref{eq: middle equation}, to implement spin adaption for the closed-shell electronic configuration, we have three choices: we can take any two of the three excitation coefficients to be independent and write the third one as a function of the remaining two.
 In such a situation, if we apply small amplitude filtration after a spin adaption, the third parameter could be filtered out while the remaining two parameters, despite being close to each other, are minimized as independent parameters.
 Thus, we can perform small amplitude filtration before applying spin adaption.
 If the filtered parameters turn out to be one of the three quantities in Eq. \eqref{eq: middle equation}, then only one of the remaining two could be explicitly included in the minimizer.